JoyeshDebnath/JoyeshDebnath/README.md

 ## Interests

-When I'm resolving my code editor's errors or stuck at my monitor screen with no clue what the code in front of me really does , you can find me in the Football Ground ⚽ or in Gym 🏋️‍♂️.
+When I'm not resolving my code editor's errors or stuck at my monitor screen with no clue what the code in front of me really does , you can find me in the Football Ground ⚽ or in Gym 🏋️‍♂️.

 ## Contact